 - Insert the lower triple clamp with the steering stem.
-Mount upper steering head bearing.

-- Check whether upper steering head seal

-is correctly positioned

-- Slide on protective ring 2 and 0-ring 3.
+Mount upper steering head bearing. - Check whether upper steering head seal 1 is correctly positioned. - Slide on protective ring 2 and O-ring 3.

-- Position the upper triple clamp with the handlebar. - Mount screw 4, but do not tighten yet. - Secure the wiring harness and the clutch line with the cable holder.
+- Position the upper triple clamp with the handlebar. - Mount screw 4, but do not tighten yet. - Secure the wiring harness and the clutch line with the cable holder

-- Position the fork legs. - ✓ Bleeder screws 5 are positioned toward the front.
+✓ Bleeder screws 5 are positioned toward the front.